Public water system plan review

 Community water system means a public water system which serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.
 Any water system serving 7 or more homes, 10 or more mobile homes, 10 or more apartment units or 10 or more condominium units shall be considered a community water system unless information is provided by the owners indicating that 25 year-round residents will not be served.

 Municipal water system means a community water system owned by a county, city, village, town, town sanitary district, utility district or public institution as defined in s.
-49.10 (12) (f) 1., Stats, or a privately-owned water utility serving any of the above.
+49.10 (12) (f) 1., Wis.
+Stats, or a privately-owned water utility serving any of the above.

 Other-than-Municipal water system means a community water system that is not a municipal water system.
 Typically, these water systems serve mobile home parks, apartment complexes, subdivisions and condominium associations.